peff/pass/README.md

 the URL along with the username and password, and then comparing it to the URL git is trying to access).

 The pentadactyl extension is rather simplistic.
-Manually constructing URL regexes is error-prone (and has security implications if you are too liberal).
-It looks only for `user` and `password` in input elements;
-this matching heuristics probably need to be expanded.
+It looks only for `user` and `password` in input elements; this matching heuristics probably need to be expanded.
 Firefox's password manager already solves this problem, and it would be nice if we could piggyback on that.